alixlam/fmristroke/docs/outputs.rst

 For each participant in the dataset, a directory of derivatives (``sub-<label>/``) and a visual report (``sub-<label>.html``) are generated.
-``dataset_description.json`` is a metadata file in which fMRIPrep records metadata recommended by the BIDS standard.
+``dataset_description.json`` is the metadata file in which fMRIPrep records metadata recommended by the BIDS standard.

 Visual Reports
 --------------
 *fMRIStroke* outputs summary reports, written to ``<output dir>/sub-<subject_label>.html``.
-These reports provide a quick way to make visual inspection of the results easy.
+These reports make visual inspection of the results easy.
 `View a sample report. <_static/SampleReport/sample_report.html>`_

    .. note::